 The Revolution must also lay immediately the foundations for its organised military defence.
 The first act in this direction will be the capture of weapons and ammunition dumps, the dissolution of the old army, the arming of all mutineers and the organisation amongst! them of a revolutionary guard on the basis of plants, villages and institutions.
 These measures of the first period of the Revolution will not however be sufficient for its defence during a civil war. which will undoubtedly be organised and supported by the International imperialism encircling the country of the social revolution.
-Hence the second step will he the
+Hence for equality and self-determination for all nations.
+Hence propaganda for the idea of an International Workingmen's Association, active co-operation in its organisational efforts and participation in its work are an obligation for every anarchist.